Tuesday, June 30, 2020

 In the New Testament Scripture, a number of incidents depict racial discrimination and disparities in varying degrees.

-During Jesus' earthly ministry, Jews would travel a longer route to Galilee in the North in order avoid the Samaritans, a community considered by Jews as an impure race.
+During Jesus' earthly ministry, Jews would travel a longer route to Galilee in the North in order to avoid the Samaritans, a community considered by ethnic Jews as an impure race.
 Historical sources reveal that Jews never greeted Samaritans because they considered them an abomination of sorts.
 They completely isolated themselves from them.
-They never intermarried.
+They never intermarried with them.

 Jesus' discourse with the Samaritan woman in John 4 reveals the deep seated racial hatred between Jews and Samaritans.
 Jesus confronted this animosity and won converts among the Samaritans.

 In Acts 6:1-4, we learn that the Grecian widows were discriminated against during food distribution in the Jerusalem church.
-This incident was possibly motivated by racial and ethnic distinctions.
+This incident was possibly motivated by racial distinctions.

 In Galatians 2:11-21, Paul rebuked Peter when he refused to eat with Gentile believers in the presence of the Jewish delegation from James, yet he had been eating with them before these men arrived.
 Even Barnabas, a close companion of Paul, temporarily took sides with Peter!

-Racial discrimination and injustices are therefore captured in the pages of Scripture.
+Shades of racial discrimination and injustice are therefore captured in the pages of Scripture.
 These incidents are meant to convey to us moral lessons on the ungodliness and evils associated with racial discrimination.

 Once the world of separation was broken by Christ, all the Gentile races and tongues of the earth received the invitation to come to Christ.
 This introduced a new paradigm, a platform under which racial segregation or distinction was abolished by God in Christ.

-Scripture resolutely affirms in Galatians 3:28 which says: "For you are all sons of God through faith in Christ Jesus.
+Scripture resolutely affirms in Galatians 3:28: "For you are all sons of God through faith in Christ Jesus.
 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise."
+(NKJV).

 CONCLUSION

 Racism is therefore an abomination before God.
-We should openly condemn racial or ethnic discrimination of a people, wether or not they are Christians.
-We should also take the gospel to all people irrespective of race or color.
+We should openly condemn racial or ethnic profiling and discrimination of a people, wether or not they are Christians.
+We should also take the gospel to all people irrespective of race, ethnicity or color.
 The Christian community should lead by example in embracing people of all races, colors or ethnic distinctions.

 Friday, June 5, 2020